lit/lit.dev/packages/lit-dev-content/site/guide/getting-started.md

 ### Supporting older browsers

-To support older browsers that don't support ES6 and the web components specifications, you'll need to take a few extra steps to produce code that will run on the older browsers.

-See [Build for production](build) for more information.
+For older browsers like Internet Explorer 11 that don't support ES2020 and web components natively, see [Tools and Workflows](/guide/tools/overview) for information about setting up Lit to work for testing, development, building, and publishing.

 ### Next steps